bruhmoment0987654321/GMS-School-Platformer/README.md

 # school-platformer-redo-
-this is a redo of a different commit I made for my game.
-I don't really know how to delete repositories So thats why they are still left in my github account as of right now, I will try to delete them. if this message is still here, I still haven't figured it out yet.
+this is a redo of a different commit I made for my game.\

+So, It is a 2D platformer with the boy and his slime.
+The name hasn't been chosen yet but it'll be chosen soon It is a rage game, unfortunatly, so you'll have to be skilled to beat it.